rozbb/readtomyshoe/README.md

 ### Python dependencies

 We use `trafilatura` for article content extraction.
 This is installed directly in the local directory.
-Make sure you have `pip3` installed, then run:
+Make sure you have `pip3` installed, then run, in `readtomyshoe/`:

 ```
 pip3 install trafilatura -t python_deps